stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Totem/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 30 Character Points<br>**Prerequisite:** Aspect of the Beast and 125 CP of Barbarian Talents
-You can cast the [Commune With Nature]() spell, but only as a ritual.
+You can cast the [Commune With Nature]() spell.
 When you do so, a spiritual version of one of the animals that you chose for Totem Spirit or Aspect of the Beast appears to you to convey the information you seek.

 ### Totemic Attunement